What have we learned so far?

 Improving access to natural resources

-A number of projects are working to ensure herders have access to the resources they need to support these economic activities, and are promoting mediation between pastoralists and farmers to reduce the risk of conflict.
+Pastoralist livelihoods are under particular threat in many BRACED countries, and a number of projects are working to ensure herders have access to the resources they need to support these economic activities, and are promoting mediation between pastoralists and farmers to reduce the risk of conflict.
 Examples of proactive management include local conventions, collaborative management plans, and joint steering committees to oversee resources.

 The BRACED Livestock Mobility project works at national and local levels to secure routes used during the transhumance.
 One important element of this work is “training modules”; workshops that act as mediation between pastoralists and the settled communities through which they journey.
 Changing mindsets in a conflict situation does not happen quickly.
 Mamadou Amadou Ly of ARED, who runs the module, describes the approach: “We deliberately take things slowly.
 When we start we talk about challenges and the participants all say to me: ‘What’s the answer, then?’
 I say: ‘Don’t worry about that now.’
 Then we discuss some more, then they ask again: ‘What’s the solution?’
 And I say again: ‘We’ll get to that later.’”

 The Sudanese National Pasture Law was passed in late 2015.
 The BRICS team had been involved in drafting the law, based on guidance from the National Pastoralist’s Forum, and were initially pleased with the progress that had been made.
 Later it became evident from the experience on the ground that awareness of the law was low and implementation was slow.
 To address this the BRICS team, working with the Sudanese government, organised a series of workshops for decision-makers, the army, communities, state authorities and others, on the new law and how to apply it.